blockworks-foundation/mango-explorer/Quickstart.md

 * It prints out some summary information about the wallet account and child accounts.
 * It loops once per minute, assessing which margin accounts are liquidatable (none, in the above run)
 * It sleeps for as long as it can between runs
+* It pauses 1 second between `getMultipleAccounts()` call so it isn't rate limited.
+(You may be able to reduce this figure depending on which RPC server you use.)
 * You can't see it in the above (because no liquidations occurred) but it will automatically balance the wallet after every liquidation.